Zoox

-Zoox, Inc. is a subsidiary of Amazon developing autonomous vehicles that provide Mobility-as-a-Service.
-It is headquartered in Foster City, California and has offices of operations in the San Francisco Bay Area and Seattle, Washington.
+Zoox, Inc. is an American technology company subsidiary of Amazon developing driverless vehicles that provide mobility as a service.
+It is headquartered in Foster City, California, and has offices of operations in the San Francisco Bay Area and Seattle.
 Zoox sits in the Amazon Devices & Services organization alongside other Amazon units like Amazon Lab126, Amazon Alexa, and Kuiper Systems.

 History

 Zoox was founded in 2014 by Australian artist-designer Tim Kentley-Klay and Jesse Levinson, son of Apple Inc. chairman Arthur D. Levinson, who was developing self-driving technology at Stanford University.
-The name "Zoox" is a reference to Zooxanthellae, a marine organism that, like the Zoox robo-taxi, depends on renewable energy and is able to maintain a symbiotic relationship with organisms in its surrounding habitat.
+The name "Zoox" is a reference to Zooxanthellae, a marine organism that, like the Zoox robotaxi, depends on renewable energy and is able to maintain a symbiotic relationship with organisms in its surrounding habitat.

 In January 2019, Zoox appointed a new CEO, Aicha Evans, who was previously the Chief Strategy Officer at Intel.
-On June 26, 2020, Amazon and Zoox signed a definitive merger agreement, under which Amazon acquired Zoox as a wholly-owned subsidiary for over $1.2 billion.
+On June 26, 2020, Amazon and Zoox signed a definitive merger agreement, under which Amazon acquired Zoox as a wholly owned subsidiary for over $1.2 billion.
 As is the case with other Amazon subsidiaries like Amazon Web Services, Zoox has no independent board of directors, but operates as a separate legal entity with its own governance structure.
-Zoox sits within the Amazon Devices & Services organization with Evans reporting into Amazon Senior Vice President, Dave Limp.
+Zoox sits within the Amazon Devices & Services organization with Evans reporting into Amazon Senior Vice President, Panos Panay.

-Development and operations
+Services

+Technology

-Zoox is creating an entirely new autonomous vehicle targeted at the robo-taxi market.
-The company's approach is centered around the fact that a retrofitted vehicle is not optimized for autonomy.
+Zoox is creating an entirely new autonomous vehicle targeted at the robotaxi market.
+The company's approach is centered on the fact that a retrofitted vehicle is not optimized for autonomy.
 Zoox has applied the latest techniques in automotive, robotics and renewable energy to build a symmetrical, bi-directional battery-electric vehicle that solves for the unique challenges of autonomous mobility.

 The company has used retrofitted Toyota Highlanders with their self-driving system in final preparation for their commercial vehicle reveal in December 2020.
 As of July 2018 test driving was taking place in both San Francisco's Financial District and North Beach districts, as well as Las Vegas.